Kolaru/MathTeXParser.jl/README.md

+# Archived

+This repo have been merged with https://github.com/Kolaru/MathTeXEngine.jl for convenience.

 # MathTeXParser

 This package tries to provide parsing for LaTeX math expression, with the end goal to allow plotting package (especially `CairoMakie.jl`) to render mathematical formulas.